What is an AntiPublic checker? | Blog - DorkPlus

 The Bottom Line

-Antipublic checkers are cybersecurity’s double-edged sword
+Antipublic checkers are a double-edged sword in cybersecurity:

 • For researchers: They save time, validate targets, and amplify impact.